ronanchilvers/solo-swade/Game/_archived/01 - The Beginning.md

 > [!roll] Test - Stealth
 > **Result:** 5

-- [[Rakim]] rides slowly behind the camel train for a while before urging Faris into a faster trot and catching it up
+- [[Rakim - Old]] rides slowly behind the camel train for a while before urging Faris into a faster trot and catching it up
 - The camel train riders seem to be unaware of him until he calls out to them
 - The rearmost rider jumps, turns in his saddle and seeing Rakim approaching, shouts to the others
 	- They immediately rouse their camels into a run